haydenw2005/Java-Marketplace/README.md

 - **Testing:** JUnit tests cover methods related to managing transactions, importing/exporting data, and updating stock.
 - **Relationships:** Uses various other classes to implement the marketplace functionality.

-## Running the Project

-1. Compile the project using `javac`:

-    ```bash
-    javac -cp jackson-core-2.16.0-rc1.jar:jackson-databind-2.16.0-rc1.jar:jackson-annotation-2.16.0-rc1.jar *.java
-    ```

-2. Run the project using `java`:

-    ```bash
-    java -cp .:jackson-core-2.16.0-rc1.jar:jackson-databind-2.16.0-rc1.jar:jackson-annotation-2.16.0-rc1.jar Main
-    ```

-3. Follow the instructions provided by the program.

-## Notes

-- Ensure that the required Jackson libraries (`jackson-core-2.16.0-rc1.jar`, `jackson-databind-2.16.0-rc1.jar`, `jackson-annotation-2.16.0-rc1.jar`) are available in the classpath.
-- The project uses JUnit for testing.
-Make sure to have JUnit in the classpath when running tests.